shaikharfan7/MyShare-filesharingjavaapp/README.md

 # MyShare - File Transfer

-MyShare is a cross platform file sharing app developed in Java for Linux and Windows personal computers.
+MyShare is a cross platform peer-to-peer file sharing app developed in Java for Linux and Windows personal computers.
 This project was developed by
 [Arfan Shaikh](https://github.com/shaikharfan7/) in 2017 and lacks in certain areas such as UI and large file transfers.
 ## Installation
 #### Requirements